Fees and Eligibility

 - QAA Access to Higher Education (HE) Diploma at level 3

-- Technical, or applied general qualification at level 3, which meets the requirements for the 16 to 19 performance tables
+- technical or applied general qualification at level 3 which meets or has previously met the requirements for 16 to 19 performance tables - core maths qualification at level 3

 Payment by Instalments Policy